uccess With Money

 One of the great truths relevant to personal achievement is the fact that if you keep on doing what you are doing now you will keep on getting the results you are getting now.

-In this article we will look at the kind of thinking that keeps people enslaved to the confines of debt.
+In this article we will look at the psychology of money as it relates to debt, the kind of money mindset that keeps people enslaved to the confines of debt.
 Then we will consider the kind of thinking that can help us escape that trap and move on to success with our money.

-Understanding how the mind works is crucial if we want to change any part of our lives, but especially so when it comes to dealing with debt.
-The fact is that we cannot change our behavior without changing the way we think about our behavior.
+Understanding how the mind works is crucial if we want to change any part of our lives, but especially so when it comes to with debt.
+By looking at the psychology of money we see that we cannot change our debt habits without changing our thinking about debt itself.

 People who study the mind and how it works have determined a few things that are indisputable.
 One is that no person can consistently act outside the confines of their internal beliefs.
 As I often express it, we don’t always get what we want in life but we always get what we expect.

-Everything about your financial life grows out of your inner (subconscious) beliefs about money.
+Everything about your financial life grows out of your inner (subconscious) beliefs about money, your money mindset.
 If you believe buying on credit is the only way to get by you will buy on credit.
 If you believe buying on credit is an unnecessary and self-defeating habit, you will avoid it.

-We can readily identify the typical thinking that leads to debt.
+By considering the psychology of money we can readily identify the typical thinking that leads to debt.
 You will hear expressions of it everyday.
-The prevelance of this kind of thinking explains why debt has become such a major problem today.
+The prevalence of this kind of thinking explains why debt has become such a major problem today.

 My parents demonstrated this in their own lives.
 They never once sought credit for anything.
 As a result they were able to save for whatever they needed.
 And though they never had high paying jobs, they always had what they needed.